-We have noticed that sometimes even the word “custom” can be quite intimidating just because it is stigmatized for being overpriced.
-But if you are interested in looking deeper and learning more about the manufacturing process from the beginning to the end, your questions and doubts will disappear.
+We have noticed that sometimes even the word “custom” can be quite intimidating and interpreted as “overpriced.”
+But once you look deeper into the manufacturing process from beginning to end, the true meaning of custom becomes clearer.

-Let’s see what options do you have when it comes to cabinetry.
+Let’s see what options are available when it comes to cabinetry.

 In general, there are three different categories: